ghtmtt/DataPlotly/help/source/box.rst

 -------------------
 ``Show Legend``: show the legend of the current plot

+``Horizontal Legend``: check if you want to have an horizontal legend

 ``Plot Title``: the plot title

 ``Legend Title``: the title of the legend